-Many websites are promoting this hedging strategy as one of the best tools to insure against risks.
-At first sight, locking really looks like an ideal option.
+Many websites are promoting this hedging strategy as one of the best tools to ensure against risks.
+At first sight, locking looks like an ideal option.
 However, if you dig deeper, you’ll see that instead of solving the existing problems, locking creates new ones.

 Locks come in three types:

 - zero locks,

 A zero lock is when you open two opposite positions simultaneously (i.e. at the same price) and then close a losing position.
 Although one of your trades generates losses, you still end up with a profit.
 Zero lock is commonly used by traders, especially novices.

 A positive lock is when you open two consecutive positions in the opposite directions.
 Suppose, you buy EUR/USD at 1.0700.
 A price goes up to 1.0780 meaning that your trade is currently profitable.
 By looking at the chart, you predict a minor retracement.
 To capitalize on the upcoming retracement, you sell EUR/USD at 1.0780.
 Now you’ve opened two opposite positions on the same currency pair.
 This lock is referred to as “positive” because you open a second trade while your first trade is successful.

 As you might have guessed, a negative lock refers to a situation when you open a second trade when your first trade is losing.
 Suppose, you buy EUR/USD at 1.0700.
 The price starts to go down.
 When it reaches 1.0680, you open a short position.
 Out of all three types, a negative lock is the riskiest one.
 Why?
 Because if a trend has changed its direction, you’ll have to wait forever until your first trade breaks even, let alone makes a profit.